ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 When saving  to a geopackage (GPKG) or geodatabase (GDB), a layer namer must also be specified.
 Multiple layers can be saved to the same geopackage or geodatabase.
 A shapefile only needs the file name.

 If we want to export the attribute table alone, we can choose the CSV option.
 ---
 ## Basic Mapping in QGIS

 This section will cover some of the options available for producing basic map visualisations.
-More specifics on the style of maps covered and best practice for mapping can be found here [LINK].
 Once this section is completed you will be able to create a number of maps depending on the types of underlying data and purpose of the visualisation.

 ### Layer Styling